cea-hpc/modules/doc/source/module.rst

  results from commands like **lsb_release**, **hostname**, **dnsdomainname**, etc.

+**MODULES_LMCONFLICT**

+ A colon separated list of the **conflict** statements defined by all loaded *modulefiles*.
+Each element in this list starts by the name of the loaded *modulefile* declaring the conflict followed by the name of all modulefiles it declares a conflict with.
+These loaded modulefile and conflicting modulefile names are separated by the ampersand character.

+ This environment variable is intended for **module** command internal use to get knowledge of the conflicts declared by the loaded *modulefiles* in order to keep environment consistent when a conflicting module is asked for load afterward.

+**MODULES_LMNOTUASKED**

+ A colon separated list of all loaded *modulefiles* that were not explicitly asked for load from the command-line.

+ This environment variable is intended for **module** command internal use to distinguish the *modulefiles* that have been loaded automatically from modulefiles that have been asked by users.

+**MODULES_LMPREREQ**

+ A colon separated list of the **prereq** statements defined by all loaded *modulefiles*.
+Each element in this list starts by the name of the loaded *modulefile* declaring the pre-requirement followed by the name of all modulefiles it declares a prereq with.
+These loaded modulefile and pre-required modulefile names are separated by the ampersand character.
+When a **prereq** statement is composed of multiple modulefiles, these modulefile names are separated by the pipe character.

+ This environment variable is intended for **module** command internal use to get knowledge of the pre-requirement declared by the loaded *modulefiles* in order to keep environment consistent when a pre-required module is asked for unload afterward.

 **MODULES_PAGER**

  Text viewer for use to paginate message output if error output stream is